Clue: On Stage: Production

 Clue: On Stage is distinct from 1997's Off-Broadway Clue The Musical, which interacts with the audience to select cards to determine the murderer, weapon, and room, enabling 216 possible endings.
 In contrast, Clue: On Stage uses theatrically replayed scenarios for its multiple endings.

 The world premiere was at the Bucks County Playhouse in New Hope, Pennsylvania.
-Previews began on May 2, 2017, and it officially ran May 6-20.
+Previews began on May 2, 2017, and it officially ran May 6–20.
 It was directed by Hunter Foster and based on the screenplay by Jonathan Lynn.
 At premiere, Hunter Foster and Eric Price were prominently credited with the stage adaptation and additional material.
 The creative team included Anna Louizos as scenic designer, Ryan O'Gara as lighting designer, Nicole V. Moody as costume designer, and Bart Fasbender as sound designer.
 Producers were The Araca Group, Work Light Productions, Michael Barra Productions (later Lively McCabe Entertainment), and Aged in Wood Productions, by special arrangement with Bucks County Playhouse.
 The principal cast featured Carson Elrod as Wadsworth, Claire Simba as Yvette, Lindsay Nicole Chambers as Miss Scarlet, Sally Struthers as Mrs. Peacock, Erin Dilly as Mrs. White, Kevin Carolan as Colonel Mustard, Clifton Duncan as Professor Plum, and Brian J. Carter as Mr. Green, with Cassandra Dupler and William Youmans in multiple roles.
 The premiere was generally well-received, praised for its fast pace, humor, ensemble work, and set design, and a national tour was announced shortly thereafter.

 In 2020, several separate regional productions launched across the US.
 One was a "revised version" of the play, directed by Casey Hushion, at Cleveland Play House from January 25 to February 16, 2020.
 There, the cast included Mariah Burks, John Treacy Egan, Mark Price, and Elisabeth Yancey, who later joined the tour.
 The West Coast premiere followed at La Mirada Playhouse between September and October 2021.
 For this staging, scenery and props were provided by Clue On Stage, LLC, with costumes from Cleveland Play House and Clue On Stage, LLC.
 Subsequently, a production at the Paper Mill Playhouse from January 26 to February 20, 2022, directed by Casey Hushion, directly formed the basis for the North American tour.
 The creative team for this Paper Mill Playhouse production largely continued to the touring production.

 The North American Equity tour began February 2024 in Minneapolis, Minnesota, continuing through June 2025 in Toronto, Ontario.
 Often marketed as simply Clue, and based on the Paper Mill Playhouse production, the tour received positive reviews for its comedic energy, performances, and staging.
-A non-Equity production tour is scheduled from October 2025 to August 2026.
+A non-Equity production tour began in October 2025, with stops scheduled into March 2027.